 Where a module has more than one element of assessment, the grade awarded for each module will be based on both elements of assessment.
 Students will be required to pass the module with a weighted average of 50%.

-Repeating a module may be done once the module results have been confirmed by the Board of Examiners.
+Repeating or resitting a failed module may be done once the module results have been confirmed by the Board of Examiners.

 Coursework is submitted in the VLE by prescribed deadlines.